Oracle Apps Patching Steps

-After verifying that the patch was applied successfully, start all server processes and allow users to access the system.
+After verification of patch, installation start all server processes and allow users to access the system.

 After you have tested the patched system, you can delete the backup copies of files from the patch top directories to recover disk space, as necessary.
 Oracle recommends archiving these files if you have space available.